 In 2011 and 2012, he won the Freeride Mountain Bike World Tour overall title (earning six wins on the tour in 2012 alone) and he scored a silver medal at the X Games debut of slopestyle mountain biking in Germany in 2013.
 He also took the win at his first Red Bull Rampage appearance in 2008 at age 17.

 In between his busy contest schedule, Brandon somehow manages to make time for filming, too.
 In 2011, he teamed up with Red Bull to create a YouTube series called “Life Behind Bars,” which followed Brandon on his journeys around the world and riding on his own home turf.

 The series was an instant success.
-So much so that when Brandon took time off from contests in 2013, he decided to join forces with Freeride Entertainment and Red Bull Media House to collaborate on an even bigger film project, a full-length movie called “Rad Company,” due out in the spring of 2014.
+So much so that when Brandon took time off from contests in 2013, he decided to join forces with Freeride Entertainment and Red Bull Media House to collaborate on an even bigger film project, a full-length movie called “Rad Company", released in 2014.

 The feature film follows Brandon, as well as fellow riders Cam Zink, Graham Agassiz, Cam McCaul, Stevie Smith, Thomas Genon, Ryan Howard, Yannick Granieri and others, on travels from British Columbia to Utah and beyond.

 “I definitely enjoy filming and coming up with concepts,” Brandon says.
 “I wanted to create something that hasn’t been around, a really progressive film that focuses on the riding.”Read more